Batman - Mask of the Phantasm: The Animated

 The best things about "Batman: Mask of the Phantasm" are the slim

-but sure slices of sophisticated dialogue (as seen, or rather,
+but sure slices of sophisticated dialogue and fantastic chemistry between Conroy's

 Bruce and Delany's Andrea.
 It's odd how the live-action Bruce